leloykun/flash-hyperbolic-attention-minimal/README.md

-# flash-attention-minimal
+# Flash Hyperbolic Attention Minimal

 A minimal re-implementation of Flash Attention with CUDA and PyTorch.
 The official [implementation](https://github.com/Dao-AILab/flash-attention) can be quite daunting for a CUDA beginner (like myself), so this repo tries to be small and educational.

-* The entire forward pass is written in ~100 lines in `flash.cu`.
+* The end goal of this repo is to implement Flash Attention-like kernels for the various hyperbolic attention algorithms, finally making them production-ready.
+* This was forked from [Peter Kim](https://github.com/tspeterkim)'s [flash-attention-minimal](https://github.com/tspeterkim/flash-attention-minimal) repo.
 * The variable names follow the notations from the original [paper](https://arxiv.org/abs/2205.14135).

 ## Usage